nammayatri/nammayatri/Backend/README.md

 cd ./Backend
 # Build all packages
 cabal build all
+# Once the build is complete, you will be able to run backend services directly
 # Run a cabal package (by path to the directory containing .cabal file)
 cabal run lib/location-updates
 # Run ghcid (for fast compile feedback)